Eneabba, Western Australia: History

 The area around Eneabba (also known as the Eneabba sandplain) was opened up for agricultural purposes in the 1950s for a large group of model farms comprising the Eneabba War Service Land Settlement Project.

 This in turn initiated the need for a town to be developed.
-The town was gazetted on 27 January 1961.

-The name of the town means "ground spring", from the aboriginal name of Eneabba Springs, the site of Rowland's original homestead.
+The town was gazetted on 27 January 1961, on the site of Rowland's original homestead.

+In April 1976, the Dongara–Eneabba railway line opened, linking the Iluka Resources mineral sands mine at Eneabba to the Midland railway line at Dongara.

+Attractions and facilities

+The area is famous for its spectacular display of wildflowers in the spring.

+Resources and industry

-The Warradarge Wind Farm is being constructed southeast of Eneabba.
+The Warradarge Wind Farm, located southeast of Eneabba, has been operational since August 2020.